unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * There is no limit on the number of subjects/keywords, but they should be useful for finding the item
 * Keywords should be lowercase and plural (except for proper names)
-* Records for The Portal to Texas History must have at least one subject string from the UNT Libraries Browse Structure (UNTL-BS)
+* Records for The Portal to Texas History must have at least one subject string from the UNT Libraries Browse Subjects (UNTL-BS)
 * People visible in photographs can be included as named persons (names are inverted and may include titles, suffixes, and nicknames)
 * When readily available, prefer standardized terms from vocabularies